chadwcarlson/hugo-demo-theme/content/demos/laravel-cli/deck.md

   <aside class="notes">
     You can then use the command <code>platform environment:init</code> to initialize that project within any public GitHub repository.
 Here, we are using our Laravel template, that already includes Platform.sh's three configuration files to deploy.
+    So long as the repository contains Platform.sh configuration files, it will then build and deploy the site.
+First, Platform.sh will run through the build hook of the application's <code>.platform.app.yaml</code> file, which defines its build process.
+    Once completed, Platform.sh will validate domains for the environment, and issue new Let's Encrypt certificates for them if not present or if they will soon expire.
+Then the environment is created and deployed.
   </aside>
 {{< /slide >}}